J4Numbers/dwp-snr-node-g7-cinema-tickets/README.md

 # Cinema tickets

-This application is a NodeJS project that exists as a stateless back-end service to purchase tickets from a cinema.
+This application is a Node.js project that exists as a stateless back-end service to purchase tickets from a cinema.

 The task that this service has been created to fill can be found in [1][task.README.md]